Cohomology of the basic unramified PEL unitary Rapoport-Zink space of signature $(1,n-1)$: The cohomology of the Rapoport-Zink space at maximal level

-\paragraph{} We recall a general theorem from \cite{bushnell} describing certain compactly induced representations.
+We recall Theorem 2 (supp) from \cite{bushnell} describing certain compactly induced representations.
 In this paragraph only, let $G$ be any $p$-adic group, and let $L$ be an open subgroup of $G$ which contains the center $\mathrm Z(G)$ and which is compact modulo $\mathrm{Z}(G)$.

-\begin{theo}[\cite{bushnell} Theorem 2 (supp)] Let $(\sigma,V)$ be an irreducible smooth representation of $L$.
+\begin{theo} Let $(\sigma,V)$ be an irreducible smooth representation of $L$.
 There is a canonical decomposition

 where $V_0$ is the sum of all supercuspidal subrepresentations of $\mathrm{c-Ind}_{L}^{G} \, \sigma$, and where $V_{\infty}$ contains no non-zero admissible subrepresentation.
 Moreover, $V_0$ is a finite sum of irreducible supercuspidal subrepresentations of $G$. \end{theo}